NuzzoFrancesco02/Cosmographia_matlab/README.md

    Download from [PCK Kernels](https://naif.jpl.nasa.gov/pub/naif/generic_kernels/pck/)
    Place in the `/pck` folder. (example: earth_latest_high_prec.bpc)

-## ATTENTION!
+### ATTENTION
 All SPICE kernels used must also be added to the spice folder within Cosmographia's data directory.
 Additionally, they must be listed in the spice_kernels.json file.
 Ensure you locate the Cosmographia data directory, add the required SPICE kernels, and update the spice_kernels.json file accordingly.

 ---

 ## Usage